 Hildegarde Howard Society

-The Natural History Museum established the Hildegarde Howard Society to honor and recognize benefactors who have included the Museum in their estate plans.
+The Natural History Museums established the Hildegarde Howard Society to honor and recognize benefactors who have included the Museums in their estate plans.

 Dr. Howard's legacy of scholarship and exploration is carried on through the gifts of the Hildegarde Howard Society.
 We are pleased to honor her memory with this important program.